 I owe it all to Nat Adderley, at least, the smile on my face, as if it hadn’t been for him, I most probably wouldn’t have discovered Vincent Herring.

 Judge for yourself whether it was a worthwhile finding as Vincent is featured on the audio track to the following video tribute to Nat.
-As Nat explains in the introduction, Work Song is one of his more famous tunes.
-Walter Booker on bass and Jimmy Cobb on drums are old friends from their days together with Nat in the Adderley Brothers Quintet.
-Art Resnick does the honors on piano.
+Work Song is one of Nat's more famous tunes.
+David Williams on bass and Jimmy Cobb on drums and Larry Willis does the honors on piano.

 Have him sit in a big band trombone section when Andy Martin stands up to take a solo.